-Yes, we talked a bit about why executive social media is important for brands in general, but why is it important for your brand?
+Yes, we talked a bit about why executive social media is important for brands in general, but why is it essential for your brand?
 That’s what you need to define during this step.

 There are three levels of goals you’ll be thinking about here.

 1) Big Picture Goals.
-Decide which marketing or business level goals your executives will be supporting with their presence on social media so you can account for this.
-Likely, they’ll be laddering up to larger brand building and thought leadership goals already in motion.
+Decide which marketing or business level goals your executives will support with their social media presence so you can account for this.
+Likely, they’ll be laddering up to a larger brand building and thought leadership goals already in motion.

 2) Program-specific Goals.
-Set goals for your executives social media program overall — how do they want to come across?
-What success look like for their reach or follower growth?
+Set goals for your executives’ social media management program overall — how do they want to come across?
+What does success look like for their reach or follower growth?
 What’s the long-term vision for their thought leadership and personal brand?
 For instance, will this parlay into an episodic video series, a podcast tour, or something else?

 3) Activity-Based Goals.
-Finally, you’ll want to set more specific, activity-based goals for the first three, six, and twelve months of the program.
-How many times will they post per week, publish videos, or respond to inbound comments?
+Finally, you’ll want to set more specific, activity-based goals for the program’s first three, six, and twelve months.
+How often will they post weekly, publish videos, or respond to inbound comments?

 Now that you have some goals in place, it’s time to clarify who your executives will be speaking to.

 Define two to three groups of ideal users that your executive social media strategy will target.
 Here are a few ideas: